TuxVinyards/qqX/README.md

 ## Release notes

-- Release 1.8.05 should fix the wget 302 / SHA error that occured from github archive changes.
+- The github changes behind the wget 302 / SHA error now has a fix in place.

-  For updates from 1.8.04 and previous, please download [the latest release](<https://github.com/TuxVinyards/qqX/releases/latest>) directly
+  Users wanting to update version 1.8.04 and previous should download [the latest release](<https://github.com/TuxVinyards/qqX/releases/latest>) directly.

 ### Reliability